5 Vegan Thai Food That Can Be Easily Veganized

 But who can find and reach vegan restaurants for every meal, right?

 There is no real term for vegan so you will instead say that you are vegetarian (คนกินมังสวิรัติ pronounced “mangsawirati”), though this is not enough.
-You will need to add the phrase that refers to the Buddhist tradition of not eating dairy or eggs -nor garlic and certain spices- เจ, pronounced “jay”.
-This symbol can also be used on snacks, restaurants or anything food related to show that it is Jay (meaning vegan):
+You will need to add the phrase that refers to the Buddhist tradition of not eating dairy or eggs -nor garlic, onion and certain spices- เจ, pronounced “jay”.

-We have listed here 5 examples from our LOCAL FOODS page that can be very easily veganized in local restaurants by asking to remove the shrimp paste, fish or oyster sauce.
+We have listed here 5 examples from our Thai Local Food tab.
+These dishes can be very easily veganized in local restaurants by asking to remove the shrimp paste, fish or oyster sauce.

 Just show this text: ไม่มีกุ้ง, น้ำปลาหรือซอสหอยนางรม